Skin Cancer in Dogs

 Can Dogs Get Skin Cancer?

-Cancer is a terrifying prospect for any dog parent so, of course, a lump or growth on your baby is cause for concern.
+Cancer is a terrifying prospect for any dog parent so, of course, a lump or growth on your pet is cause for concern.
 But could it really be skin cancer?
 Seems strange, right, because dogs are (usually) covered in fur.
 Unfortunately, your pooch is at a greater risk than you may think.

 Like humans, the skin is a dog’s largest organ and tumors are quite common.
-While most are benign (60%-80%), any new growth or lump on your dog should always be evaluated by your vet.
+While most growths are benign (60%-80%), any new growth or lump on your dog should always be evaluated by your vet.
 The most common growths on dogs are lipomas, which are fat cells, and sebaceous cysts, which can become cancerous.

 It’s normal to worry about your dog’s skin issues and health.
 Fortunately, with the amount you pet and love on your pooch, you’ll likely notice any new growths and get him to the vet quickly.
 If caught early, skin cancer usually won’t progress beyond a treatable stage.

 What Causes Skin Cancer in Dogs?